cdapio/coopr-templates/README.md

 Templates fall into one of two categories, templates which define hardware, and templates which define software.

 ### Hardware
-- hardwaretypes
+- providers - set of credentials and variables used to connect to provider APIs
-- imagetypes
+- hardwaretypes - abstraction of hardware to provider-specific instance types
-- providers
+- imagetypes - abstraction of image to provider-specific images

 ### Software
-- clustertemplates
+- services - defines how to operate (install, configure, start, stop, etc) a piece of software
-- services
+- clustertemplates - collection of software, rules, and configuration to define a cluster

 ## Contributing to Coopr Templates